 When should you wear a blazer?

-Instead of wondering when to wear your blazer, we say, take it wherever, whenever, and pair with smart jeans, chinos, a sweater or even a t-shirt.
-Your blazer is guaranteed to put you a notch above the rest of the smart-casual crowd.
+Instead of wondering when to wear your blazer, we say, take it everywhere.
+Paired with smart jeans or chinos and a simple t-shirt your blazer is guaranteed to put you a notch above the rest of the smart-casual crowd.

 As with a suit, your blazer should be well-fitted but allow enough room for ease of movement.
 For warm weather wear, allow a little more room, but not so much that you stray into sports jacket territory.
 Blazers may be single or double vented, and the perfect length is mid crotch.